 - Plating requirements

-Keep in mind these considerations during the design phase of your project.
-Always consult with the engineering team of your CM for the best possible design advice.
+Remember these considerations and common DFM mistakes in flex during the design phase of your project.
+Always consult your CM’s engineering team for the best possible design advice.

-The five important factors that delay quick turn-around time of flex boards are:
+The five important factors that delay the turn-around time of flex boards are:

 - Inappropriate bend requirements